- The free trolley service will not be operating on Sunday, June 19, 2022.

-- The City's Trolley will relaunch on October 7, 2021 and will run continuously on ‘First Thursdays’ evenings on a 40 minute curated route, with various stops throughout.
+- The trolley runs continuously on 'First Thursdays' evenings on a 40 minute curated route, with various stops throughout.
 CLICK HERE for more information about the 'First Thursdays' program.

 The City of Beverly Hills offers free trolley service between Civic Center and Rodeo Drive every Saturday and Sunday between 11 a.m. and 4:30 p.m., except holidays*.
-Additional trolley service days are added during summer and winter.
 This is not a narrated tour.
 Masks are required onboard the trolley regardless of vaccination status.